 EXAMPLE 2-E: BEQUEST DISTRIBUTED BY BFD: Trust says "On my death, pay \$1000 to Saint Mary's Church, then pay all income of the trust to my spouse for life, and on my spouse's death distribute the principal to my issue then living by right of representation, or if no issue of mine is then living, to Charity X." Participant is survived by his spouse, three children, and four grandchildren.
 The \$1,000 bequest is distributed to Saint Mary's Church in full prior to the BFD.
 The Church is no longer a potential beneficiary.
-The potential beneficiaries list is as follows: Spouse, three children, four grandchildren, and Charity X (we will get to whether Charity X can be disregarded in a later Step).
+The potential beneficiaries list is as follows: Spouse, three children, four grandchildren, and Charity X.